carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 ![Relative results for the sparsity benchmark on MacBook](benchmark/figures/macbook_sparse_normalized.png)

-This plot shows that both flows follows the same trend, so we can conclude that the cache system allows for the new flow also leverages the deduplication rate.
+This plot shows that both flows follows the same trend, so we can conclude that the caching system allows for the new flow to also leverage the deduplication rate.

 ## Effects of multiple FileProcessors on HDDs